 The prosecution must answer a whole host of questions and objections to win a case like this.

 As soon as possible, within reason, start to investigate your charges and construct an informed defense strategy.
-Former prosecutor (Senior Deputy District Attorney for Los Angeles) Michael Kraut of the Kraut Law Group can help you with this challenge.
+Former prosecutor (Senior Deputy District Attorney for Los Angeles) Michael Kraut of the Kraut Criminal & DUI Lawyers can help you with this challenge.

 Mr. Kraut served for nearly a decade and a half as prosecutor; he understands how to fight and succeed in complex drug crime cases.